 They could be ways to practice being less overly analytical in my time.

-So, the important thing is that I practice it, like I said, with future self-journaling, which is a really great tool.
+The important thing is that I practice it.
+As I mentioned, I use future self-journaling.
+It is a really great tool.

-It’s a great time to envision a future self-image according to our minds and bodies because that future person who keeps a journal will improve faster when you go out and practice these things.
+It’s a great time to envision a future self-image.
+Align it according to our minds and bodies.
+Keeping a journal will help that future person improve faster.
+This happens when you go out and practice these things.

 You need a starting point of at least a month.
 Focused on one pattern for at least a month.
 Concentrate on the things you are grateful for to focus on the new traits.
 Then you focus on how I will perform as this new person.